animal-tree/Writing-stuff-2/Theories/Quantum-sampling.md

 Possible answer: your phone biases the sampling (whereas a projection screen in a multi-slit diffraction experiment samples according to the unbiased wave distribution only).

-Generally speaking, that sampling gives a possible mechanism for "God's action."
+Generally speaking, that sampling gives a possible mechanism for "God's action", within some limit of "karmic standard deviation."